 The Nicholas Brothers – “Jumpin’ Jive”

-The clip below is, for my money, one of the best dance numbers in film history.
-A flawless and inspiring dance performace from the Nicholas Brothers, Cab Calloway showing his singing chops, and delivering the ultimate band-leader swagger for which he was renowned, and his band ascing the musical number.
+The clip below is, for my money, one of the very best dance numbers in the history of dance on film, an astonishing, flawless and inspiring dance performace from the Nicholas Brothers.
+The wonderful Cab Calloway shows his singing chops, and delivers the ultimate band-leader swagger for which he was renowned, while his band aces the musical number.
 Not forgetting the outstanding camera work, this is really a wonderful and uplifting tour de force from 1941.